gideontong/TI-Basic/README.md

-ti-basic
+TI-Tools
 ========

-This is a repository containing TI-BASIC code written by Gideon Tong and licensed under MIT.
-All code available here is written by Gideon Tong.
-If you would like to know more feel free to shoot me an email!
-These programs are no longer maintained and are not guarenteed to work anymore, whether under newer updates of operating systems or new calculator releases.
-There are popular alternatives, especially for standardized test taking.
+This is a repository containing TI-BASIC code written by Gideon Tong.
+Feel free to shoot me an email, however since I'm not maintaining old code (I wrote these programs for classes, essentially one-time use programs that I'll never use again).
+In addition, I don't use the TI-85 or the TI-89 Titanium anymore as the TI-84 has become the gold standard for calculators in classrooms, even though the TI-89 Titanium is super powerful with its built-in CAS.

 <h1>The MIT License (MIT)</h1>